0xlemi/tunenote/README.md

-# MacNote
+# TuneNote

 A note-taking application designed for macOS that detects musical notes from audio input.
-MacNote captures audio from your microphone, analyzes the frequency, and displays the corresponding musical note in real-time through a terminal UI.
+TuneNote captures audio from your microphone, analyzes the frequency, and displays the corresponding musical note in real-time through a terminal UI.

 ## Features